 I grew up in the beach town Delray Beach, working city events held on the beach and along our beach-side downtown strip.
 Now that I own a wedding planning and styling company, I am very aware of the beauty and hazards associated with a beach event or wedding.

-Here are my top 10 Things to be Aware of When Planning A Beach Wedding:
+Here are my top 10 Things to Consider When Planning a Destination Beach Wedding:

-WeatherWind, rain, and high tides are all something beach brides should be cognizant of when beginning the planning process.
+WeatherWind, rain, and high tides are all something beach brides should be cognizant of at the start of planning a beach wedding.
 Beach weather can be extremely fickle and can affect everything from the landscape to the hair dos.
 Check average temperatures and rainfall in an area around the time of year you plan to tie the knot.